DavidMeretzky/Differential-Geometry/README.md

 # DifferentialGeometry
-I am building a collection of mathematica notebooks to perform basic computations found in an introductory Differential Geometry course.
+I am building a collection of Mathematica notebooks to perform basic computations found in an introductory Differential Geometry course.